eslint/eslint/docs/rules/indent.md

 * `"VariableDeclarator"` (default: 1) enforces indentation level for `var` declarators; can also take an object to define separate rules for `var`, `let` and `const` declarations.
 * `"outerIIFEBody"` (default: 1) enforces indentation level for file-level IIFEs.
 * `"MemberExpression"` (off by default) enforces indentation level for multi-line property chains (except in variable declarations and assignments)
+* `"FunctionDeclaration"` takes an object to define rules for function declarations.
+    * `parameters` (off by default) enforces indentation level for parameters in a function declaration.
+This can either be a number indicating indentation level, or the string `"first"` indicating that all parameters of the declaration must be aligned with the first parameter.
+    * `body` (default: 1) enforces indentation level for the body of a function declaration.
+* `"FunctionExpression"` takes an object to define rules for function expressions.
+    * `parameters` (off by default) enforces indentation level for parameters in a function expression.
+This can either be a number indicating indentation level, or the string `"first"` indicating that all parameters of the expression must be aligned with the first parameter.
+    * `body` (default: 1) enforces indentation level for the body of a function expression.

 Level of indentation denotes the multiple of the indent specified.
 Example: